rscheuer/rscheuer/README.md

 ### HEYO!
-<center>Centered text</center>

-- I'm a web developer & designer from Philly.
+🥚 I'm a web developer & designer from Philly.

-- I'm currently working on collaborative design tools and new ways to experiment with type.
+🐬 I'm currently working on collaborative design tools and new ways to experiment with type.

 <!--
 **rscheuer/rscheuer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.